-26-46 percent higher and the number of card users 9-12 percent higher at restaurants that participated in the program than in those that did not.
-This result suggests that the amount of credit card payments increased in response to the government's point reward program.
-This finding is consistent with the findings of studies such as those by Ching and Hayashi (2010) and Carbó-Valverde and Liñares-Zegarra (2011) showing that rewards offered by card issuers have a significant impact on consumers' choice of payment method.
+We report two sets of results.
+The first set summarizes the impact of the government's program.
+First, we find that the number of card users was 9-12 percent higher in restaurants that participated in the program than those that did not.
+This result suggests that credit card payments increased in response to financial incentives provided by the government, which is consistent with the findings of earlier studies by Ching and Hayashi (2010) and